Health-plan rates in Washington state’s individual market could go up an average of 22%

 “I know these numbers will be extremely upsetting to people who buy their own health insurance.
 They’re upsetting to me,” said Kreidler said in a statement.
 His staff will review the filings in coming months to make sure the increases are warranted.

-In addition to the rising costs of prescription drugs and medical care, Kreidler said Republicans in Washington, D.C. are sowing instability in the health-insurance market.

-The “current federal administration’s actions — such as not committing to reimburse insurers for cost-sharing subsidies and not enforcing the individual mandate — appear focused on destabilizing the insurance market,” Kreidler said.

 Most Washingtonians have employer-sponsored health insurance.
-Another 600,000 gained coverage through the ACA’s expansion of Medicaid coverage for lower-income people.
+Another 600,000 gained coverage through the ACA’s expansion of Medicaid for lower-income people.

 The proposed increases range from 12.9 percent for Kaiser Foundation Health Plan of Washington (formerly Group Health Cooperative) to 38.5 percent for Molina Healthcare of Washington.